If you've come to this page expecting a lecture about the dangers of excessive debt, then you've come to the wrong page.

 After all, what consumer does not want to save money?

-However, if you believe that you have excessive debts or are otherwise in financial trouble, please consider contacting the National Foundation for Credit Counseling and ask about speaking with an NFCC certified credit counselor.
-The NFCC is a nonprofit organization.
+However, if you believe that you have excessive debts or are otherwise in financial trouble, please consider contacting the National Foundation for Credit Counseling.
+Ask about speaking with an NFCC certified credit counselor.
+NFCC is a nonprofit organization.